Universities get extra £15m to help students with cost-of-living pressures

 Mr Halfon said the maximum level of tuition fees would be frozen for 2023/24 and 2024/25 “to keep the cost of higher education down”.

-Dr Tim Bradshaw, chief executive of the Russell Group, welcomed the extra hardship funding, but he said additional assistance was “urgently needed”.
+Dr Tim Bradshaw, chief executive of the Russell Group, which represents some of the most selective institutions in the UK, welcomed the extra hardship funding, but said additional assistance was “urgently needed”.

 He said: “Without it, we are concerned this will have an increasing impact on students’ studies and wider mental health and wellbeing.”